programmer-1991/play-zone/README.md

 ### Existing features

 - **Landing page**
-  - This page contains an advertisement message to attract customers and a call to action button `SHOP NOW` that takes the customer to all products list.
+  - This page contains an advertisement message to attract customers and a call to action button `EXPLORE` that takes the customer to all products list.

 - **logo**
   - The logo is the store name and when clicked it takes you back to the landing page.